 The Risk Management and Compliance Committee addresses all risk management, corporate governance and compliance issues affecting the Company.
-These issues can emanate from regulatory authorities, industry associations, parent company, auditors and other relevant bodies.
+These issues can emanate from regulatory authorities, industry associations, parent company, auditors and other relevant bodies as well as innovation, technological advancement and climate change.
 It monitors the implementation of risk management policies and procedures by all operational units.
 It also develops and implements compliance policies, procedures and guidelines to meet the regulatory requirements applicable to the Company.
-As part of its risk management monitoring function, it receives reports from committees which address the key risks emanating from the Companys core business activities namely the Underwriting and Claims Committee and Credit Control Committee.
+As part of its risk management monitoring function, it receives reports from committees which address the key risks emanating from the Company's core business activities namely the Underwriting and Claims Committee and Credit Control Committee.

-The Underwriting and Claims Committee establishes underwriting and claims policies and procedures.
-Appropriate risk management strategies are applied to address the variety of underwriting risks accepted.
+The Underwriting and Claims Committee establishes underwriting and claims policies and procedures and monitors the compliance of such policies and procedures of all operational units.
+It also monitors market trends and developments that may affect the Company's underwriting and claims policies.
+Appropriate risk management strategies are applied to address the variety of underwriting risks accepted to ensure the Company's retention is appropriate and adequate reinsurance protection is in place.
 Issues arising from claims development and provisions are dealt with judiciously.
-It also monitors the compliance of such policies and procedures by all operational units pertaining to insurance risks.

-The Credit Control Committee establishes credit control policies and procedures, and ensures that the premium collection process is implemented by all operational units.
+The Credit Control Committee establishes credit control policies and procedures and ensures that the premium collection process is implemented by all operational units.
 It approves write-off of bad debts and develops action plans to improve collection or initiate remedial recovery actions.

 The Business Development Committee develops and executes business plans of the Company, reviews business performance and formulates action plans to enhance business performance.
-Market trends and changes in business risks are identified, addressed and managed accordingly.
+Market trends and changes in business risks and product offering are identified, addressed and managed accordingly.

-In addition, the Investment Committee, which comprises senior managerial staff of UOI, investment specialists from its parent company and representatives of its fund manager, meets regularly to monitor and manage the Companys investment.
+In addition, the Investment Committee, which comprises senior managerial staff of UOI, investment specialists from its parent company and representatives of its fund manager, meets regularly to monitor and manage the Company's investment.